microsoft/pyright/README.md

 to make things worse, unreachable code is not even type-checked, so the obviously invalid `1 + ""` above will go completely unnoticed by the type checker.

-basedpyright solves this issue with a `reportUnreachable` option, which will report an error on any code that it thinks cannot be reached. from there, you can either [update your pyright config to specify more platforms using the `pythonPlatform` option](https://github.com/detachhead/basedpyright/blob/main/docs/configuration.md#main-configuration-options) if you intend for the code to be reachable.
+basedpyright solves this issue with a `reportUnreachable` option, which will report an error on such unchecked code. in this example, you can [update your pyright config to specify more platforms using the `pythonPlatform` option](https://github.com/detachhead/basedpyright/blob/main/docs/configuration.md#main-configuration-options) if you intend for the code to be reachable.

 ### no errors on invalid configuration

-in pyright, if you have any invalid config, it may or may not print a warning to the console, then it will continue type checking and the exit code will be 0 as long as there were no type errors:
+in pyright, if you have any invalid config, it may or may not print a warning to the console, then it will continue type-checking and the exit code will be 0 as long as there were no type errors:

 ```toml
 [tool.pyright]
 mode = "strict"  # wrong! the setting you're looking for is called `typeCheckingMode`
 ```

-this makes it very easy for errors to go undetected because you think you're on strict mode, but in reality pyright just ignored the setting and silently continued type checking on "basic" mode.
+in this example, it's very easy for errors to go undetected because you thought you were on strict mode, but in reality pyright just ignored the setting and silently continued type-checking on "basic" mode.

 to solve this problem, basedpyright will exit with code 3 on any invalid config.